 To complete the Job Summary:

-- Select the appropriate project group from the drop-down menu.
+- Select the Folder from the dropdown menu.

-- Enter the project name in the field provided.
+- Enter the RFQ Name in the field provided.

-- Select the appropriate project status from the drop-down menu.
+- Select the Job Type from the dropdown menu.

-- Enter the project start and end date in the fields provided.
+- Enter the project Start Date and End Date in the fields provided.

-- Enter the project scope in the field provided.
+- Enter the Scope of the project in the field provided.

-- (Optional) Check the box beside User Notifications to receive an email notification each time a vendor provides a quote.
+- (Optional) Click the Notify me when I receive new responses checkbox beside User Notifications to receive an email notification each time a vendor provides a quote.

-- (Optional) Check the box beside Quote Updates if you would like to lock pricing when it is submitted by a vendor.
-If this option is selected vendors will not be able to amend their quote until you have provided permission.
+- (Optional) Click the Vendors need permission to update quotation checkbox beside Quote Updates if you would like to lock pricing when it is submitted by a vendor.
+If this option is selected, vendors will not be able to amend their quote until you have provided permission.

 - After entering all the required information, click the Next: Documents button.